balena-io/docs/pages/learn/manage/device-statuses.md

 ![Device connectivity indicators](/img/common/main_dashboard/device_status.png)

-In addition to the device status, there are indicators to show if the device is having any partial connectivity issue.
-These indicators can be used to identify common issues, such as a firewall blocking VPN traffic or an inability of the device to communicate with the {{ $names.cloud.lower }} API.
+A device's status may include indicators of partial connectivity issues on the device, such as a firewall blocking VPN traffic or a device's inability to communicate with the {{ $names.cloud.lower }} API.
+These indicators are as follows:

-Some statuses may indicate partial connectivity issues:

 <sup>1</sup> `Online (VPN Only)` indicates that the device is unable to communicate with the {{ $names.cloud.lower }} API.

-<sup>2</sup> `Online (Heartbeat Only)` indicates that device is unable to connect to the {{ $names.cloud.lower }} VPN (e.g. a firewall is blocking VPN traffic) and wouldn't be able to provide remote SSH connections to the device.
+<sup>2</sup> `Online (Heartbeat Only)` indicates that device is unable to connect to the {{ $names.cloud.lower }} VPN (e.g. a firewall is blocking VPN traffic), and won't be able to provide remote SSH connections.

 __Note:__ If the device is powered off or loses all network connectivity, it will remain in the `Online (Heartbeat Only)` state until the last target state fetch exceeds the device [API polling interval][poll-interval].

 ## Debugging Device Status

-If you find your device to be displaying a status which is unclear even with the above notes, visit the [device status][debugging-masterclass#device-status] section in [device debugging masterclass][debugging-masterclass] for more information and what it means for your application.
+If you find your device to be displaying a status which is unclear even with the above notes, visit the [device status][debugging-masterclass#device-status] section in the[device debugging masterclass][debugging-masterclass] for more information.

 [deactivated]: /learn/manage/billing/#inactive-devices
 [poll-interval]: /learn/manage/configuration/#variable-list